Higher education in Canada: Accreditation

 Canada does not have an accreditation system to assess the quality of post-secondary schools, such as the United States' network of national and regional accreditation organizations.
 Membership in Universities Canada and government charters or legislation are substitutes but provinces/territories usually do not evaluate universities as rigorously as American accreditation organizations, and graduates of institutions that are not Universities Canada members sometimes find that universities in other provinces do not recognize their degrees.

 Each Canadian university is autonomous in academic matters including policies and procedures of quality assurance of its programs, instructors and procedures.
 Membership in Universities Canada and the university's government charter are seen as serving in lieu of institutional accreditation, both in Canada and abroad.
 Eight Canadian provinces have established bodies to provide a second level of quality assurance at universities.
 Saskatchewan, Newfoundland and Labrador, and Yukon do not have provincial/territorial quality assurance agencies.

 There are several unofficial rankings published on an annual basis by media such as Maclean's.
 Several other magazines like Times Magazine also regularly publish rankings.

-Athabasca in 2006 became one of the first Canadian universities to receive American accreditation, when the Middle States Commission on Higher Education approved its application.
+Athabasca University in 2006 became one of the first Canadian universities to receive American accreditation, when the Middle States Commission on Higher Education approved its application.
 After the Simon Fraser Clan became the first non-American team to join the American National Collegiate Athletic Association—which requires regional accreditation—Simon Fraser University applied to the Northwest Commission on Colleges and Universities (NWCCU) in 2008 and was granted accredited status effective as of 2015.
 According to Simon Fraser, the university has accreditation with NWCCU because Canada does not have a comparable system.
 US accreditation will, the university stated, "simplify our relationships with US institutions, including government, foundations and collegiate sports associations", and "enhance the value of an SFU degree for alumni abroad and for international students returning home".
-In 2013 non-Universities Canada member Capilano University also received accreditation from the NWCCU, and Thompson Rivers University announced its intention to apply.
+Non-Universities Canada member Capilano University had NWCCU accreditation from 2013 to 2023.
+Thompson Rivers University (TRU) in 2013 announced its intention to apply, receiving accreditation from NWCCU in 2018.
+TRU is also a Universities Canada member.